 Where to buy liquor in Utah on holidays and Sundays

 One lesser known fact is that a certain type of package agency can legally sell their product direct to consumers 365 days a year.
-The caveat is that they posses what’s known as a Type 5 package agency license, a distillery manufacturer license, and also run a bar or restaurant at the same location.
+The caveat is that they posses what’s known as a Type 5 package agency license, a manufacturer license, and also run a bar or restaurant at the same location (that last caveat will also vanish after June 1st 2022).
 If they check all three boxes, they can sell you the product made at that location.

 This distillery is located in South Salt Lake and crafts some fabulous gins and vodka.
 Beehive sell their product direct to consumers during the same hours as their onsite bar.
 That means if you’re looking for vodka or gin on a Sunday, or a holiday, you should check out this great local distiller.

 2245 S W Temple, South Salt Lake, UT 84115

 Likewise, if you find yourself in Summit county – head to Park City and this award winning distillery.
 The facility located just off of the main drag of historic Park City offers fantastic whiskies and vodkas – available for sale direct to the public on Sundays and holidays.

 This Park City distillery also operates a to-go option for their distilled products – and seeing as everything they make is made in Utah – that means you’re in luck.
 Open Sundays and indeed anytime their onsite bar is also open.

 350 Main St, Park City, UT 84060